SaadkhPy/realtime-cdc-streaming-project/README.md

 3. Delete Kafka CDC Topics
 =========================

 ⚠️ WARNING: Topic deletion is irreversible.
-Only use this in **development or reset** environments.
+Use this only in **development or reset** environments.

 # Delete CDC topic for users
 docker exec -it broker kafka-topics.sh \